WCY-dt/EasyTransfer/README.md

 EasyTransfer is a free, simple, and easy-to-use P2P file transfer tool.
 You only need to visit a simple web page to connect to **any device** in **any network** using a device code.

-It is built with webRTC and socket.io, and does not upload your files to any server.
+It is built with webRTC, and does not upload your files to any server.

 ## How to use